The beginning of April in the UK brings with it an exciting event. That is, of course, the end of the tax year.

 Sometimes, where high fixed trading fees are involved, it can make sense to invest large sums as opposed to small amounts, so you reduce the percentage you’ll have to make to cover your initial trading expenses.

 But that can price out investors aiming to invest smaller, more regular sums.
-Luckily, on platforms with low trading fees, you can invest what you can afford, and regularly, rather than saving up to then invest.
+Luckily, on investment platforms with low trading fees, you can invest what you can afford, and regularly, rather than saving up to then invest.

 In any case, it’s always a good idea to calculate annual ISA fees to make sure your costs are under control.